pranscript/git_cheatsheet/README.md

-rm -rf newProject           // removes the directory mv oldname newname          // renames the directory git add .                   // adds all files to the staging area from working directory git pull origin master      // Updates the local repository from the remote repository.
-It is a good practice to pull before push git commit -am "message"    // Add files to staging area and committing in a single step git ls-files                // To check if git is tracking the files or not
+rm -rf newProject           // removes the directory mv oldname newname          // renames the directory git add .                   // adds all files to the staging area from working directory git pull origin master      /* Updates the local repository from the remote repository.
+It is a good
+                            */practice to pull before push git commit -am "message"    // Add files to staging area and committing in a single step git ls-files                // To check if git is tracking the files or not
 ```